-BID levy-payers will have access to the DISC systen secure online system used in over 450 towns in the UK, to help support businesses in tackling crime.
+BID levy-payers have access to the DISC systen secure online system used in over 450 towns in the UK, to help support businesses in tackling crime.

 DISC is accessible via a desktop or smartphone app and includes the following key features to support your business.